 -

-variety of colors and sizes buttons
+variety of colors and sizes of buttons

 -